Joash09/UART_FPGA_Comm/README.md

 Joash Naidoo

 This project was done to learn how to implement from scratch UART serial communication on a FPGA.
 The hope is to reuse these modules for future projects.
 The code was implemented on a Digilent Arty A7-35 (100 Mhz system clock) board and the control PC ran Ubuntu 18.04.
 Baud rate is set to 9600.
 The project was written in Vivado 2017.4 and I used the Vivado Sythesis and Simulation tools.
+No additional IP cores were used.

 ## What it does